ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ## Part 5: Advanced Circuit Analysis

-Now that you have seen both series and parallel circuits, we will be using a simulation to look at advanced circuits.
+Now that you have seen both series and parallel circuits, you will be using a simulation to look at advanced circuits.

 ### Building Circuits in Simulation

-Here we will cover the basics of circuit building using Simulation 2.
-You will use this simulator to build a circuit for analysis of equivalence resistance.
-The components and set up of the simulation are directly analogous to what would be made in the lab.
+Here you will use a simulation to expand on what you have learned so far about building circuits.
+You will use this simulation to build resistor networks that have resistances equal to those of single resistors, or to those of other combinations or resistors.
+In the simulation, the components and their setup are directly analogous to what you would do in the lab.

 Video 8 is a brief overview of the simulation and how it works.